 You jump head-first into new relationships, ignoring the red flags and then they end up following the same pattern as previous relationships.

 If you feel like you are constantly overwhelmed, feeling vulnerable and/or needy, it may be because you have learned to put your needs after the needs of your partners and loved ones.
 Again, this is a learned behavior and can therefore be unlearned.

 No relationship is perfect.
 All relationships have problems and they all take work.
 Some of the most important work you can do for your relationship is actually on yourself.
 Therapy can help you develop a secure attachment style.
 Securely attached people feel comfortable with a range of intimacy and emotions.
 They are usually warm and loving, but they also feel like lovable, good, competent people.
 Securely attached people are generally happier in their relationships, emotionally intimacy and their sex lives.

-Moving from an anxious attachment style to a secure attachment style can be done!
+You can move from an anxious attachment style to a secure attachment style.
 I’ve seen it.
 I’ve experienced it.
 It can be scary to open up all the wounds of the past, but if you identify with an anxious attachment style, I encourage you to explore your past, explore your patterns.
 One essential component to personal growth is self awareness.
 This includes being aware of your past, your patterns, your thoughts and actions and how they led you here.